mongodb/docs/source/faq/developers.rst

 Yes.

-When you use :func:`remove`, the object will no longer exist in MongoDB's on-disk data storage.
+When you use :func:`db.collection.remove()`, the object will no longer exist in MongoDB's on-disk data storage.

 When does MongoDB write updates to disk?